yathit/yathit-inboxcrm-help/_posts/2000-04-03-license-management.md

 index: 4
 ---

-There are two types of Yathit subscription license 1) Individual and 2) Instance license.
+There are two types of Yathit license 1) Individual license and 2) Site license (also called domain license, instance license or corporate license).

-Once you purchase a license, the license will be assigned to a sugar domain.
-The sugar domain will be automatically assigned from your trial period.
-You can also send [support email](mailto:sale@yathit.com) to change or assigned a domain to your license.

-## How to receive a license
+## Individual license

-Simply [login to your Sugar, setup] inside Yathit.
-If your sugar domain has a license, you will see a license on the sugar login panel as shown below.

-{{ "site-license.png" | screenshot }}

-Zero-cost Basic License is assigned by Google account login to Yathit browser extension.
-To received a basic license, simply login to Yathit in the extension.
+You can purchase [yearly subscription](https://www.yathit.com/buy-extension-now.html) for individual license.
+Individual license is tie to your Google account (Gmail or G-Suite) and valid for any CRM instance.

+You need to login to Yathit via Yathit Chrome Extension to receive the license.

 {{ "login-to-yathit.png" | screenshot }}

+## Site license

+You can purchase [yearly subscription](https://www.yathit.com/buy-extension-now.html) for all users in your CRM instance.
+After purchase, you will be ask to provide your CRM portal URL for activation.

+When users login to your CRM, end user licenses are activated automatically.

-## Enterprise licensing
+## Checking license

-Users can assign a person via email to have access to the licence's and 'Subscriptions' on the page.

-Any Google domain admin or a person who has access to the Admin Directory API can easily manage not only the bill payments but also the usage auditing as well.
-To do this, login to the [Yathit Admin Portal](https://www.yathit.com/portal/crm-admin.html).

-Note that the user has to be either a Google domain admin or someone who has access to the Admin Directory API.
-You do not have to use any special [Google apps integration, Google apps integration] for using the Admin portal or to manage the users.
+You can check these licenses in 'About' panel in chrome extension as shown below.

+{{ "yathit-about-panel.png" | screenshot }}

+In the above example in the screen, site license is activated while no individual license.

+Use 'Refresh' button (see in the above image) to re-check if you still does not receive  end user license for your CRM site license.